 The costs associated with the following are outside the scope of coverage, even if your Health Insurance policy offers domiciliary treatment coverage:

-• Routine Check-ups:
+- Routine Check-ups:

 Regular health check-ups unrelated to the specific ailment are typically not included in the scope of coverage.

-• Non-Essential Treatments:
+- Non-Essential Treatments:

 Procedures that can be delayed without risking the patient's health may not be covered in the plan.

-• Preventive Care:
+- Preventive Care:

 Services that focus on preventive health measures rather than addressing an existing medical condition are generally excluded.

-• Non-Recommended Domiciliary Care:
+- Non-Recommended Domiciliary Care:

 Instances where the treating physician does not recommend home-based care may be excluded.

-• Experimental Treatments:
+- Experimental Treatments:

 Procedures or therapies that are not widely accepted in normal medical practice are typically not eligible for coverage.

-• IRDAI-Specified Illnesses:
+- IRDAI-Specified Illnesses:

 Benefits Under Domiciliary Treatment Cover In India

-Getting the domiciliary treatment cover as part of your Health Insurance plan beneficial in several ways.
+Getting the domiciliary treatment cover as part of your Health Insurance plan is beneficial in several ways.
 Here are the advantages you leverage by having this cover under your policy:

-• Cost Savings:
+- Cost Savings:

-• Comfort and Convenience:
+- Comfort and Convenience:

 Patients receive treatment in the familiar environment of their home, which, in turn, enhances their overall well-being while reducing the stress of hospital-based treatments.

-• Individual Care:
+- Individual Care:

 Treatment plans are designed as per the specific needs of the patient, ensuring a personalised approach to healthcare.

-• Reduced Infection Risk:
+- Reduced Infection Risk:

 Home settings minimise the exposure to hospital-acquired infections, thereby providing patients with a safer healing environment.

-• Family Involvement:
+- Family Involvement:

-Domiciliary care encourages the patient’s family members to be involved in their recovery process, by providing emotional support.
+Domiciliary care encourages the patient's family members to be involved in their recovery process by providing emotional support.

-• Flexibility:
+- Flexibility:

-• Best Use Of Resources:
+- Best Use Of Resources:

 Domiciliary care reduces the load on hospital resources, freeing up beds needed for critical cases.

-• Improved Monitoring:
+- Improved Monitoring:

 Regular home visits enable regular monitoring of the patient's health, ensuring timely adjustments to the treatment plan.

-• Access to Qualified Professionals:
+- Access to Qualified Professionals:

-Whether or not domiciliary hospitalization is covered under your Health Insurance policy largely depends on who your insurer is and the scope of coverage included under your chosen plan.
-In most cases, you can enjoy domiciliary hospitalization coverage as part of your regular Health Insurance plan.
-However, if your policy doesn’t include this coverage, you may purchase it as an additional rider.
-If you choose this option, you have to pay a little extra, above your policy’s existing premium rate.
+Whether or not domiciliary hospitalisation is covered under your Health Insurance policy largely depends on who your insurer is and the scope of coverage included under your chosen plan.
+In most cases, you can enjoy domiciliary hospitalisation coverage as part of your regular Health Insurance plan.
+However, if your policy doesn't include this coverage, you may purchase it as an additional rider.
+If you choose this option, you have to pay a little extra, above your policy's existing premium rate.

-Irrespective of whether you opt for a policy with domiciliary hospitalization as a standard coverage benefit or an add-on, your insurer only covers the costs up to the sum insured amount or up to a specific sum as mentioned under your health plan’s terms and conditions.
+Irrespective of whether you opt for a policy with domiciliary hospitalisation as a standard coverage benefit or an add-on, your insurer only covers the costs up to the sum insured amount or up to a specific sum as mentioned under your health plan's terms and conditions.

-Domiciliary Hospitalization Costs
+Domiciliary Hospitalisation Costs

 1. The Basic Costs: